juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'I've assisted my students-' Guy pointed out, however, he was immediately interrupted by his counterpart.

 'Have you?!'
 The other Guy jabbed.
-'You were handed a supercomputer capable of mapping stars, yet you use it to perform trivial arithmetics.
+'You were handed a supercomputer capable of mapping stars, yet you use it to perform trivial arithmetic.
 You've barely scratched the surface; there is so much more to the extent of The Church's power.
 Does it satisfy you to wander near the periphery?'

 'I'm trying-'